-As the adipose tissue increased, the amplitude of the surface electromyography signal directly above the center of the active muscle decreased.
+As the fatty tissue increased, the amplitude of the surface electromyography signal directly above the center of the active muscle decreased.

-Muscle cross-communication occurs when the electromyographic signal of a muscle interferes with that of another limiting reliability of the muscle signal being tested.
+Muscle cross-communication occurs when the electromyographic signal of a muscle interferes with that of another, limiting the reliability of the muscle signal being tested.
 Surface electromyography is limited due to the lack of reliability of the deep muscles.

 Deep muscles require intramuscular cables that are intrusive and painful to achieve an electromyography signal.
-Surface electromyography can only measure superficial muscles and even then it is difficult to reduce the signal to a single muscle.
+Surface electromyography can only measure superficial muscles, and even then, it is difficult to reduce the call to a single power.

 The electrical source is the muscle membrane potential of approximately -90mV.
-The measured electromyography potentials vary between less than 50μV and up to 20 to 30mV, depending on the muscle under observation.
+Depending on the muscle under observation, the measured electromyography potentials vary between less than 50μV and up to 20 to 30mV.

 Results of the procedure